Missouri vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- This contest's over/under is nine points fewer than the 72.5 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 72.5 points per game, 9.5 more than this contest's over/under.

-- The average total in Tigers games this season is 61.2, 2.3 points fewer than Saturday's total of 63.5 .
+- Tigers games have an average total of 61.2 points this season, 1.8 fewer than Saturday's over/under.

-- In 2021, games involving the Commodores have averaged a total of 52.7 points, 10.8 fewer than this game's set over/under.
+- The 52.7 PPG average total in Commodores games this season is 10.3 points fewer than this game's over/under.

 Missouri Stats and Trends